Coffee and Diabetes - How Caffeine Affects Type 2 Diabetics

 Researchers don't know what ingredient in coffee is offering protection

 against diabetes.
-Caffeine is not believed to be the protective ingredient.
+Caffeine is not believed to

-- A small study was conducted on people who have already developed diabetes.
+was conducted on people who have already developed diabetes.

 It was found that diabetics who drank caffeinated coffee experienced